kristapsdz/acme-client/README.md

 serialise signed certificates to your file-system.
 The former is jailed, sandboxed, and privilege-separated; the latter is only jailed to the certificate directory.

+Lastly, the poorly-named revocation process, [revokeproc.c](revokeproc.c), attempts to read the certificate on file and determine its expected expiration.

 The software has been designed with [OpenBSD](http://www.openbsd.org) in mind, though it works with reduced security on Mac OS X and Linux.
 This